-281-IAC Annual Notes: 12.8(3) reporting requirements Each school district and accredited nonpublic school in lowa is required to meet annual reporting requirements (APR).
+Topic Iowa Code Rule Citation Rule Rule Interpretation and all students enrolled in school districts in grades 5, 8, and 10 shall be administered an assessment in science during the last quarter of the school year Annual reporting requirements Iowa Code 256.7(21)(c) 281-IAC 12.8(3) Notes: Each school district and accredited nonpublic school in lowa is required to meet annual reporting requirements (APR).
 Meeting this requirement includes submitting data/information to the Department and distributing all required reporting data/information to the local community.
-APR requirements can be accessed annually on the Department's web site at https://www.edinfo.state.ia.us/securelogin.asp.
+APR requirements can be accessed annually on the Department's web site at the Portal.